iles982/fdf/README.md

 FDF

 A simple 3D height-map renderer.
 You can rotate models, color is defined by relative height in the map.
-More features planned!

 Compiling and running
 Run make.
 An executable will compile.
 Currently only tested on MacOS.